SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 the parameters.
 [DiffEqGPU.jl](https://github.com/SciML/DiffEqGPU.jl) allows you to GPU-parallelize across parameters by using the [Ensemble interface](https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/).
-Note that you do not have to do any of the heavy lifting: all of the conversion to GPU kernels is done automaticaly by simply specifying `EnsembleGPUArray` as the ensembling method.
+Note that you do not have to do any of the heavy lifting: all the conversion to GPU kernels is done automatically by simply specifying `EnsembleGPUArray` as the ensembling method.
 For example:

 ```julia